telerik/kendo-vue/docs/accessibility/accessibility-compliance.md

 Due to the complexity of some of the components in the Kendo UI for Vue UI library, the team sometimes runs into scenarios not covered by the WAI-ARIA specification.
 In those cases, they tap into the web development accessibility know-how of the rest of the Progress organization, including feedback from accessibility-minded users, for expertise and feedback based on 10 years of creating web component libraries.
 This knowledge-sharing across internal teams and clients helps the team ensure that Kendo UI for Vue can reach a certain level of accessibility compliance even with its most advanced components.

+## Voluntary Product Accessibility Template (VPAT)

+A [Voluntary Product Accessibility Template (VPAT®)](https://www.section508.gov/sell/vpat/) is a document that explains how information and communication technology (ICT) products such as software, hardware, electronic content, and support documentation meet (conform to) the Revised 508 Standards for IT accessibility.

+> You can review and download the latest version of the Kendo UI for Vue VPAT document [here](https://www.telerik.com/kendo-vue-ui-develop/components/VueVPAT2.4RevINT(June2023).pdf).

+## Accessibility Support per Component

 The following table lists the accessibility compliance levels and keyboard navigation support provided by the Kendo UI for Vue UI components.

 |Component |Section 508|WCAG 2.1| Accessibility Example | Accessibility Documentation |